csiro-risk-assessment/mozzie/paper.md

 `Mozzie` enables simulation of the lifecycle and spatial spread of mosquitoes.  `Mozzie` can be used to assess risks associated with disease-control strategies at local, regional or continental scales, most particularly, strategies involving genetic alterations of mosquitoes to eliminate malaria.

 `Mozzie` simulates a population-dynamics model that uses differential equations or delay differential equations [@BOHNER2018114;@El-Hachem2024] to describe the spread and persistence of genetic alterations that modify or suppress populations of disease-carrying mosquitoes.
-Genetic alterations are flexibly modelled: these can involve any number of alleles; Mendelian or non-Mendelian inheritance, including gene drives; they can be self-limiting or self-sustaining, and can include the emergence of resistant allelles.
-The model allows simulation of $N$ mosquito species.
+Genetic alterations are flexibly modelled: these can involve any number of alleles; Mendelian or non-Mendelian inheritance, including gene drives; they can be self-limiting or self-sustaining; and can include the emergence of resistant allelles.
+The model allows simulation of $N$ mosquito species, and allows stage-specific dynamics.
 It incorporates mate-choice, hybridisation and intra-specific competition that occur within complexes of sibling species [@BEETON2020110072], such as the three main malaria vectors in the _Anopheles gambiae_ complex.
-This fills a gap that currently exists among similar models, allowing researchers to assess potential transfer of the genetic alterations between (sub-)species.  `Mozzie` supports age- or stage-specific population structure, spatial and temporal variations in birth rate, local diffusion and wind-assisted, long range, advection.
-Spatio-temporal heterogeneity is supported.
-For example, wind patterns and the capacity of the landscape to support mosquitoes can vary spatially and temporally, reflecting seasonality, local conditions and/or daily variations, etc.
+This fills a gap that currently exists among similar models, allowing researchers to assess potential transfer of the genetic alterations between (sub-)species.

+`Mozzie` supports spatial and temporal variations in birth rate, local diffusion and wind-assisted, long range, advection.
+For example, wind patterns and the capacity of the landscape to support mosquitoes can vary spatially and temporally, reflecting daily variations, seasonality, and local conditions.

 Conversely, `Mozzie` does not contain human agents, nor does it consider the effect of genetic control strategies on the prevalence of pathogens such as the malaria parasite, among human or animal populations.

-`Mozzie` has been used by the authors to simulate the spread across sub-Saharan Africa of a theoretical, population-modifying, gene drive in _Anopheles gambiae s.s._ and _Anopheles coluzzii_, and to predict the spread of Target Malaria's Paternal Male Bias construct [@Galizi2014] following a proposed field-release of genetically modified _Anopheles coluzzi_ male mosquitoes in Burkina Faso [@Hosack2023].
+`Mozzie` has been used by the authors to simulate the spread across sub-Saharan Africa of a theoretical, population-modifying, gene drive in _Anopheles gambiae s.s._ and _Anopheles coluzzii_ [@beetonplos] (that paper also describes the mathematics of one of the mosquito lifecycle models that are contained in `Mozzie`), and to predict the spread of Target Malaria's Paternal Male Bias construct [@Galizi2014] following a proposed field-release of genetically modified _Anopheles coluzzi_ male mosquitoes in Burkina Faso [@Hosack2023].

 AN ALTERATE PARAGRAPH: